• Skip to primary navigation

 7. It can serve as hot or cold.
 (If you want to serve it cold.
 I suggest refrigerating the liquid and taro.
 But, don’t add the sago in.
 Cook the sago and add the sago when you are ready to serve it cold.
 It is because when you put the sago and liquid in the refrigerator overnight.
 The sago will absorb the liquid and become solid.)

-Enjoy this instant pot taro sago recipe!
-Also, check out these grass jelly, white rabbit candy ice cream, Chinese pickled cucumber, spicy lemon shrimp and mango popsicles recipes.
+Enjoy this taro sago recipe!
+Also, check out these grass jelly, white rabbit candy ice cream, Chinese pickled cucumber, spicy lemon shrimp, mango popsicles and honeydew popsicle recipes.

 You May Also Like These Recipes: